 Finding a Shih Tzu breeder

 The main difference between a breeder and a rescue is that a rescue may not always have young puppies to choose from.
 The benefit, however, is that most are mandated to only adopt out dogs who have been microchipped and spayed/neutered.
 This means you may end up with a dog who’s already been housebroken and doesn’t need these common medical procedures.
 You may also find a Shih Tzu mix that has all the traits you want from the breed, but with a little extra thrown in.
+The Kennel Club also offers resources for finding a breeder, with fairly strict guidelines on who they let participate.

 Shih Tzu puppy resources